PeshalaDilshan/GitHub-Profile-README-Generator/README.md

 - Tablets
 - Mobile devices

+## Open locally

+Simply open index.html in your browser to start using the generator.

+---

-## Contributing
+Contributing 🤝

 Contributions are welcome!
-Here's how you can help:
+If you want to:

+Add new features

+Fix bugs

+Improve UI/UX

+Suggest ideas

+Please follow these steps:

-1. Fork the repository
+1. Fork the repo

-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
+2. Create a branch (git checkout -b feature-name)

+3. Make your changes

-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Commit (git commit -m "Add feature")

-4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Push (git push origin feature-name)

-5. Open a Pull Request
+6. Open a Pull Request

-### Development Setup

-1. Clone the repository
-2. Make your changes
-3. Test in multiple browsers
-4. Submit a pull request
+Label your issues if you want to make them easier for others to pick up.

 ## License